-Our screening team carries out an initial risk assessment on each referral when they receive it.
-If they identify particular risks (such as a risk of harm to the public), the case may be referred to an interim order hearing.
+Our screening team carries out an initial risk assessment on each concern when they receive it.
+If they identify particular risks, such as a risk of harm to the public, the case may be referred to an interim order hearing.

-Interim order cases may include cases of lack of competence, poor clinical practice, serious convictions or imprisonment, and serious mental illness.
-Panels of any of the committees can decide to hold an interim orders hearing.
+Interim order cases may include cases of serious lack of competence or poor clinical practice, serious convictions or imprisonment, and serious illness.

 Interim orders are generally made at the beginning of the case process.
-However, they can be made at any time if new information becomes available.
+Investigations will continue while an interim order is in place.
+However, interim orders can be made at any time throughout the process if needed.

 Interim orders hearings

-During the hearing, a case presenter will state the reasons that the panel should make an order, and the nurse, midwife or nursing associate or their representative can respond.
+During the hearing, a case presenter will set out why the panel should make an order, and the nurse, midwife, nursing associate or their representative will have the opportunity to respond.

-At an interim order review hearing, the panel can continue, replace, vary the order or revoke it.
+At an interim order review hearing, the panel can continue, replace, vary or remove the order.

 Extension of interim orders

-A panel can impose an interim order for a maximum of 18 months.
+An interim order lasts for a maximum of 18 months at any one time.

-If the interim order is coming to an end and the case isn't concluded, we can apply to the High Court (in England, Wales and Northern Ireland) or the Court of Session (in Scotland) for an extension of the interim order.
+If the interim order is ending and the case hasn't been concluded, we can apply to the High Court (in England, Wales and Northern Ireland) or the Court of Session (in Scotland) to extend the interim order.

 The Court can extend the interim order for up to 12 months at a time.
-The Court also has the power to substitute the interim conditions of practice order for an interim suspension order and vice versa.
+The Court also has the power to substitute an interim conditions of practice order for an interim suspension order or the other way around if necessary.

 Interim orders pending appeal

-When a panel imposes a conditions of practice order, suspension order or striking-off order at a substantive hearing the order cannot take effect until 28 days after the nurse, midwife or nursing associate has been told about the decision.
+When a panel imposes a conditions of practice order, the order can't take effect until 28 days after the nurse, midwife or nursing associate has been told about the decision.